 This is a very interesting question, since a company can always claim that its tokens were meant for utility only.

 However, when you look at the token market you can clearly see that people are buying tokens in the morning and then selling them in the afternoon.
 Meaning tokens are bought in order to sell them for a profit.
 So depending on the specific case this could be a yes or a no.

 Are profits connected directly to efforts of a person or entity who is not the investor?

 This question is a bit confusing, so here are some other ways to look at it: “Is there a person, that isn’t the investor, who is in charge of making this venture succeed?”
 You could also ask “Is this a passive process for the investor?”

 In most cases the answer to these would be a solid “Yes” as the investor’s involvement in the project ends usually once he or she invested funds and got tokens in return.

 Now you can see why so many ICO companies are considered to be selling securities by regulators.

 Bitcoin, for example, doesn’t fall under this category since there’s no one person making the decisions.

-Today, most ICOs aren’t open to the public because of the fear of regulators and are privately funded by small groups of investors.
+Today, most ICOs aren’t open to the public because of the fear of regulators, and are instead privately funded by small groups of investors.

 So on the one hand we have ICOs – A completely unregulated form of raising money from all around the world, that’s fast and easy to execute and is filled with scams, frauds and just plain negligence.